ahouston/Velocloud-API-PHP/VelocloudAPI/docs/Api/AllApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **networkGetNetworkGatewayPools**
-> object networkGetNetworkGatewayPools($body)
+> \Swagger\Client\Model\NetworkGetNetworkGatewayPoolsResultItem[] networkGetNetworkGatewayPools($body)

 Get list of gateway pools

-Get list of gateway pools associated with a network, optionally with the gateways that belong to each pool
+Get list of gateway pools associated with a network, optionally with the gateways or enterprises belonging to each pool.
+Privileges required:  `READ` `GATEWAY`

 ### Example
 ```php